RazerMS/Shopping-Cart-Plugins-RazerMS_ZenCart/README.md

 - Click on `[Submit]`

-- Now you can try to use MOLPay at the shop front by going thru a complete purchase procedure.
+- Now you can try to use RMS at the shop front by going thru a complete purchase procedure.